fungyip/fungyip.github.io/index.md

  >"If Heaven gave me another 50 years to live, I would spend them studying iChing and perhaps then I would beware myself of troubles."

  Confucius wishes he has more time to learn iChing and dedicated himself to it.
- For me same same - Data & iChing - this will be my **lifetime project** to blend two 2gether.
+ For me same same - Data & iChing will be my **lifetime project** to blend two 2gether.

 <!-- ### Digital Analytics